 By: Mariel Felix

-We are not the usual 3D printing company.
-In fact, we are not a 3D printing company.
 We offer Parts Replacement as a Service (PRaaS), delivering secure, scalable and cost-effective digitized inventory and on-site production solutions.
 Working with leading partners across maritime, offshore and the construction industries, the Ivaldi PRaaS Solution reduces inventory, warehousing needs, delivery times and cost of logistics by allowing organizations to send files, not parts, thanks to additive manufacturing.

 The “Live from the Sea” series is a monthly feature of a part delivered to one of our end-users.
 One of our team members will be writing an article after visiting a vessel, whom we delivered a part to.
 This is an opportunity to share about the amazing work we get to do everyday with our customers!